SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

           SHOW_DOCKER_OUTPUT: true
 ```

 It's possible to do more docker troubleshooting using [the tmate action](https://github.com/marketplace/actions/debugging-with-tmate).
-There's a block in our workflow file for that as well.
+You can see code for that in our workflow file as well.

 ## Quick reminders

+1. ALKiln doesn't yet handle all fields.
+For example, fields created with objects.
+For example, `object multiselect`.
 1. You write and edit `.feature` test files in your Sources folder.
 1. By default, each Step or field may only take 30 seconds.
 You can change that with the "the maximum seconds" Step listed in the Steps.
 1. If you're using GitHub, tests are run when anyone commits to GitHub.